IFR - MegaFon appoints banks for US$4bn IPO

 best positioned to lead the deal.

-also has a $1.5 billion credit line with Sberbank.
-The loan is
+a$1.5 billion credit line with Sberbank.
+The loan is to be used

 The syndicate is expected to grow in days with additions at